 – a selection of starters, which can range from 4-5 starters to well over 30.
 Some of the most common starters are fava (mushed yellow peas), stuffed vine leaves, cheesepie, fried courgette balls, spicy cheese paste and aubergine salad.

 Note that fresh fish, which is served by the kilo, can be quite expensive.
-When in doubt, go for the grilled sardines – they are a budget option and taste great!
+When in doubt, go for the grilled sardines – they are a budget option and taste great.

-The adventurous option – Ordering Greek food in a mezedopolio, an ouzeri or a rakadiko
+Ordering Greek food in a mezedopolio, an ouzeri or a rakadiko – The adventurous option

 If you are a frequent visitor to Greece, you will definitely have noticed the locals sharing tiny plates in tiny restaurants with tiny tables and tiny wine glasses.
-In our opinion, this is where you can have some of the most inspired and unique Greek food.
+In my opinion, this is where you can have some of the most inspired and unique Greek food.

 The most common of these places are called mezedopolio, ouzeri and rakadiko.
 Here, the food on the table is meant to be shared, along with some alcohol.